Ultimate Soccer Manager: Updates (2012–present)

 After posting on a Facebook group dedicated to the game, Ande Pearson and Dane Smallbone decided to work together to update all player and team data for the 2012–13 season.
 The data file was made available to download from the Facebook group titled 'Ultimate Soccer Manager Update'.
 As the update proved popular, they have since updated the player and team data up to and including the 2017–18 season and introduced up-to-date sponsors and advertisers to the game.

 A community of developers and gamers also discovered the presence of a hidden cheat menu.
 They release a small application named USM Tweaker allowing to alter some behaviors in the game, like preventing to be fired or pausing the transfer of players.

 Technical issues

 The game sometimes crashes when is played for a large number of in-game seasons.
 The problems with savegames include: no possibility of viewing detailed info on some players (the game quits after double-clicking on player's name), wrong statistics about some players (ex. incorrect information about scored goals etc.) or even an unexpected exit of the game after viewing post-match statistics.

-The best way to cope with these problems is to make a lot of savegames, for ex. every in-game month.

-The game does not run properly on Windows XP.
-But it runs smoothly on Windows 98, so you can use a free software like Microsoft Virtual Machine with Windows 98 on Windows XP to run the game.
+These problems could be countered by the player making a lot of savegames.
+The game does not run properly on Windows XP, unless a Windows 98 emulator is used.